4F6D/LightYearsEngine/README.md

 | Dictionary | std::unordered_map<keyType, valueType, hasher> |
 | LOG("LOGGING TEXT %s", variable) | Just to log text to the console |

-The LightYearsEngine folder is the only one need to create a game.
+The LightYearsEngine folder is the only folder needed to create a game.
 The Folder LightYearsGame is just the Demo game to show the capabilities of the Engine.

 Documentation will (probably) be provided in the future.